 The doctrine of abeyance relates not to the extinction of a peerage1, but to the state of suspense into which a hereditary peerage falls when co-heirship occurs in the succession.
 Hitherto the doctrine of abeyance has been accepted by the House of Lords only in respect of baronies in fee, that is, baronies created by writ of summons and sitting.
 Two claims have been made in respect of earldoms in fee, but no direct decision was given on the point of abeyance2.
-Abeyance does not apply to Scottish peerages3; it is not known before the seventeenth century, and it
+Abeyance does not apply to Scottish peerages3; it is

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.